-Did you know that pumpkins are a great source of fiber, antioxidants, and vitamins?
 Before the discovery of corn, American Indians used to grow pumpkins for food.
 This vegetable, which is a type of squash, helped them get through the long winters.
 In the 16th century, European colonizers noticed the pumpkins being grown by the Indian tribes and shortly after, the squash became a staple in their diets as well.
-Later on, Columbus carried some pumpkin seeds back to Europe, where the vegetable soon became very popular.
+Later on, Columbus carried some pumpkin seeds back to Europe, where the vegetable soon became very popular too.

-There are many ways to eat pumpkin: steamed, roasted, sautéed, fried, mushed, staffed…You can serve it as a side to accompany your main meal or add it to your casserole, pasta or rice dish, and salad.
+There are many ways to eat pumpkin: steamed, roasted, sautéed, fried, mushed, staffed, as a stuffing…You can serve it as a side to accompany your main meal or add it to your casserole, pasta or rice dish, and salad.
 A comforting winter pumping soup is also a great way to get the most out of this vegetable!

-For extra nutritional value, add a side of grains and a legumes to your soup bowl: brown rice, farro, or quinoa and garbanzo, white or black beans.
+For extra nutritional value, add a side of grains to your soup bowl: brown rice, farro, or quinoa and also serve it with legumes such as garbanzo, lentils, or black beans.